erenken/gateMonitor/angular/projects/remootio-angular/README.md

 }
 ```

 This will start the WebSocket connection to the Remootio and authenticate.
-If you don't specifiy `sendPingMessageEveryXMs` in the `IRemootioDeviceConfig` when calling the `connect` method, it will automatically be set to 60 seconds.
+If you don't specify `sendPingMessageEveryXMs` in the `IRemootioDeviceConfig` when calling the `connect` method, it will automatically be set to 60 seconds.
 This keeps the connection alive, so you continue to receive events.

 You can also Open or Close the gate.
 In the HTML above each button is bound to a method on the `(click)` event.